subhagpo/PhoneGapDayWorkshop/Step 4: CI setup/README.md

 - Use the resulting connection as our source repo

 ##Build the package
-- Install the [Cordova Extension](https://marketplace.visualstudio.com/items/ms-vsclient.cordova-extension) for VS Team Services.
+- Install the extension @ https://marketplace.visualstudio.com/items/ms-vsclient.cordova-extension for VS Team Services.
 - Click **Add Build Step** and select *Cordova Build* from the Build category.
 Use the following settings:
     - Platform: android
     - Configuration: debug or release  (set in Variables)